Wednesday, June 11th

 Cabrillo College VAPA 1001

-Sponsored Cabrillo College Seahawk Metal Arts Club – SMAC
+Sponsored by Cabrillo College Seahawk Metal Arts Club – SMAC

 Deborah Lozier is a well-known local instructor, teaching at the California College of Arts and Crafts and other local and international art schools and is one of the finest torch-firing enamelists working in the U.S. today.
 She is best known for her organic approach to vitreous enamel – fused glass on metal.
 She exhibits nationally, and internationally and stretches beyond her personal work to include public and private commissions.
 Her work is collected widely and is part of the permanent collection of the Oakland Museum of California.